cindyward1/recipes_RoR/README.md

 * Please note that this repository has only been tested with [Google Chrome browser](http://www.google.com/intl/en/chrome/browser) version 36.0.1985.125 on an iMac running [Apple](http://www.apple.com) OS X version 10.9.4 (Mavericks).
 Execution on any other computing platform, browser or operating system is at the user's risk.

 ## Description:
 This Ruby application implements a graphical user interface to a recipe management application.
-The user interface is divided into two parts: the actions a contributor performs to create recipes and see statistics about the recipes that have been tried, and the actions a cook performs to try and rate recipes.
+The user interface is divided into two parts depending on the user type: the actions a contributor user performs to create recipes and see statistics about the recipes that have been tried, and the actions a cook user performs to try and rate recipes.

 ### The recipe contributor is able to:
 * Create a unique user name, a user password, and a screen name and have the date of the creation recorded.
 For the purposes of this very simple implementation, the password is not encrypted in the database.
 (This behavior is inherited from the User model.)